MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Methodology

 \subsection{The Framework of MOTOR}

 The structure of MOTOR is illustrated in Figure \ref{fig:MOTOR}.
 The core objective of MOTOR is to effectively learn $r_i$.
 This learning process can be divided into two steps.
 Firstly, by applying Product Quantization to the raw multimodal features of items, we obtain items' unique multimodal Token IDs $T^m$ in modality $m$.
 Based on the learned Token IDs, we can retrieve the token embeddings for specific items by looking them up in the Token Embedding Table.
 Here, each item corresponds to multiple token embeddings.
 Secondly, we treat the token embeddings obtained for each item as its implicit feature vectors.
 Through a lightweight Token Cross Network, we perform one-order, second-order, and high-order feature interactions on these implicit feature vectors, ultimately generating the Token Representation $r_i$.
-Please note that the parameters in MOTOR (e.g. Token Embedding Tables, Token Cross Network) is trained end-to-end with downstream multimodal models, rather than through separate learning.
 Next, we present the MOTOR in detail.